You'll also need Java and Maven set up and ready to use. If you don't already have Java 8 available, see the download instructions.

 John Chapin is a cofounder of Symphonia, an expert consultancy based in New York City that helps companies of all sizes use serverless and cloud technology to deliver value quickly and effectively.
 Along with Symphonia cofounder Mike Roberts, John authored the recent O’Reilly report, What Is Serverless?
 His and Mike’s highly regarded talks and workshops are regularly featured at conferences such as Software Architecture Conference, Velocity, OSCON, QCon, ServerlessConf, and AWS re:Invent.
 John can be reached at email@example.com.

-Mike Roberts is an engineering leader and cofounder of Symphonia, a serverless and cloud technology consultancy.
+Mike Roberts is a cofounder and engineering leader at serverless and cloud technology consultancy Symphonia.
 Mike is a longtime proponent of Agile and DevOps values and is excited by the role that cloud technologies have played in enabling such values for many high-functioning software teams.
 He sees serverless architectures as the next technological evolution of cloud systems and is optimistic about their ability to help teams be awesome.
-Mike can be reached at email@example.com.
+Mike can be reached at firstname.lastname@example.org.

 Comments on this page are now closed.